 On February 8, 2002, our parent, Sunoco Logistics Partners L.P., completed its initial public offering and related transactions whereby we became the successor to Sunoco Logistics (Predecessor), which consists of a substantial portion of the wholly owned logistics operations of Sunoco, Inc. and its subsidiaries.
-The following table shows selected historical financial and operating data of Sunoco Logistics (Predecessor) and Sunoco Logistics Partners L.P. and pro forma financial data of Sunoco Logistics Partners L.P., in each case for the periods and as of the dates indicated.
-The selected historical financial data for Sunoco Logistics (Predecessor) for 1998, 1999, 2000 and 2001 are derived from the audited combined annual financial statements of Sunoco Logistics (Predecessor).
-The selected historical financial data for Sunoco Logistics (Predecessor) for 1997 are derived from the unaudited combined annual financial statements of Sunoco Logistics (Predecessor).
-The selected historical financial data for Sunoco Logistics (Predecessor) for March 31, 2001 and the combined selected historical financial data for Sunoco Logistics (Predecessor) for March 31, 2002 are derived from the unaudited interim financial statements included herein.
+The following table shows selected historical financial and operating data of Sunoco Logistics (Predecessor) and pro forma financial data of Sunoco Logistics Partners L.P., in each case for the periods and as of the dates indicated.
+The selected historical financial data for Sunoco Logistics (Predecessor) for 1998, 1999, 2000 and 2001 are derived from the audited combined financial statements of Sunoco Logistics (Predecessor).
+The selected historical financial data for Sunoco Logistics (Predecessor) for 1997 are derived from the unaudited combined financial statements of Sunoco Logistics (Predecessor).

-The pro forma statements of income of Sunoco Logistics Partners L.P. give pro forma effect to:
+The pro forma financial statements of Sunoco Logistics Partners L.P. give pro forma effect to:

-- the contribution of certain assets and liabilities of Sunoco Logistics (Predecessor) to Sunoco Logistics Partners L.P.; - . the issuance by us of the notes; - . the establishment of the revolving credit facility; - . the completion of the initial public offering by our parent of 5,750,000 of its common units representing limited partner interests; and - . the execution of the pipelines and terminals storage and throughput agreement with Sunoco R&M and the omnibus agreement with Sunoco R&M and Sunoco, Inc.
+- the contribution of certain assets and liabilities of Sunoco Logistics (Predecessor) to Sunoco Logistics Partners L.P.; - . the issuance by us of the notes; - . the establishment of the revolving credit facility; - . the completion of the initial public offering by our parent of 5,750,000 of its common units representing limited partner interests; and - . the execution of the pipelines and terminals storage and throughput agreement with Sunoco R&M and the omnibus agreement with Sunoco R&M and Sunoco.
+Inc.

-The selected pro forma income statement data presented below for the year ended December 31, 2001 and for the three months ended March 31, 2002 are derived from the master partnership's unaudited pro forma statements of income.
-The pro forma statements of income assume the initial public offering, the notes offering and related transactions occurred on January 1, 2001.
-A more complete explanation of the pro forma data can be found in the master partnership's Unaudited Pro Forma Statements of Income included elsewhere herein
+The selected pro forma financial data presented below as of and for the year ended December 31, 2001 are derived from the master partnership's unaudited pro forma financial statements.
+The pro forma balance sheet assumes the initial public offering, the notes offering and related transactions occurred as of December 31, 2001, and the pro forma statement of income assumes the initial public offering, the notes offering and related transactions occurred on January 1, 2001.
+A more complete explanation of the pro forma data can be found in the master partnership's Unaudited Pro Forma Financial Statements included elsewhere herein.